schachmett/xpl/README.md

 $ pip3 install xpl
 ```

 On starting, XPL creates a `~/.config/xpl` folder where configuration files and converted spectrum files will be stored.
-To **start** xpl, run it as a module:
+To **start** xpl, just select it from you application menu.
+Alternatively, run it as a module:

 ```shell
 $ python3 -m xpl